 - to defend or bring claims

 We will only retain your personal data for as long as is necessary.
 The retention period will vary depending on the type of personal data concerned.
 In order to determine the retention period we take into account the nature of the personal data, the purpose(s) for processing it, your relationship with us, any legal and regulatory requirements and any industry standards and guidelines.
+If you have previously held an account with us and return we may link your data to your previous account, which will also affect the retention period.
 Once we no longer need your personal data, it will be securely destroyed.

 We may disclose your personal information to any member of the Daisy Group of companies.